4 Easy (But Little Known) Steps That Protect Your Website From Hackers

 4. Safe file uploads

-The number of countermeasures available to prevent websites from being hacked are numerous and it all hinges on the website owners to incorporate changes at the design and development stage.
+The number of countermeasures available to prevent websites from being hacked is numerous and it all hinges on the website owners to incorporate changes at the design and development stage.